Committees and Compromises

 AD451 controversies re Christ "settled" by another "council"

-This defined the current form of "the trinity", a true "mys-
+This defined the current form of "the trinity", a real "mys-

 tery" (as prophesied) although arguments still continued.